Karachi Weather Update Today

+The weather forecast from the meteorological department indicates that the southeastern region, including the provincial capital Karachi, will experience dry and hot weather in the next 24 hours.

-The meteorological department predicts no rain in Karachi or other parts of the region for the next 24 hours.
+According to the PMD, there is no possibility of rain in Karachi or any other parts of the region during the weekend.

 Karachi Temperature Today

-At noon, the temperature is around 33°C with 68 percent humidity.
-Winds blow at 15km/h.
-The UV Index is high at 7, and visibility is about 5km.
+Around noon, the temperature will be approximately 32°C, with the humidity level staying at 75 percent.
+Winds will blow at a speed of 22km/h.
+The highest UV Index recorded is 3, indicating moderate levels, and visibility is expected to be around 5km.

 Karachi Air Quality